TeamLapen/Vampirism/docs/wiki/faq.md

 title: FAQ
 ---

-#### I want more skillpoints
+#### I want more skill points
-There are two ways of having more skillpoints by changinc config values:
+There are two ways of having more skill points by changing config values:
-1) You can increase the `skillPointsPerLevel` value in the `vampirism-balance.toml` (eg. to 1.5 to have enough skillpoint on lvl 14 to unlock all skills)
+1) You can increase the `skillPointsPerLevel` value in the `vampirism-balance.toml` (e.g. to 1.5 to have enough skill point on lvl 14 to unlock all skills)
 2) You can set the `unlockAllSkills` value in the `vampirism-server.toml` to `true` to be able to unlock all skills on max level

 If you are more interested in a general powerup for vampires you can install the [Vampirism Godly](https://www.curseforge.com/minecraft/mc-mods/godly-vampirism) Mod.
 It automatically increases the `skillPointsPerLevel` value